-When you say “balance,” what you really mean is that you are giving more important things (for that day) more attention than other things — and that’s prioritizing.
+Often, when we say “balance,” what we really mean is that we are giving more important things (for that day) more attention than other things — and that’s really prioritizing (not balancing).

 Now, go back and look at your weekly schedule and your notes of things that worked and things that went wrong from Step 1.

 Were some of them because you didn’t prioritize the day?